+But it didn't stick.
 Some days I'd forget to bring it with me, other days I'd get too busy to spend the time to write.
-I recognized the importance of regular reflection & planning, but the habit didn't stick.
+I recognized the importance of regular reflection & planning, but I couldn't always get it to work for me.

-In the rest of this post, I'm going to share a list of digital journaling apps that you can use to kickstart a regular habit of reflection & planning.
-We will make sure to highlight things like:
+In the rest of this post, I'm going to share a list of the best digital journals or journaling apps that you can use to kickstart a regular habit of reflection & planning.

 The Five Minute Journal app is based off the bestselling physical journal.
-In the morning you receive specific prompts on your iPhone/Android like:
+In the morning you receive specific prompts on your iPhone/iPad or Android such as:

 Then in the evening, you can answer questions like:

 Additionally, you can add a photo to your post and you'll receive a daily quote that you can share on social media.
 This is an effective structure and covers the key aspects of journaling.
-It's ideal for beginners who are trying to build a regular habit of journaling, but if you're looking to customize entries and prompts, you may need to look elsewhere.
+It's ideal for beginners who are trying to build a regular habit of journaling, but if you're looking to customize entries, prompts, and the cadence; you may need to look elsewhere.

-Day One is a personal journaling app that is available across the entire iOS ecosystem & Android (it even comes with a Mac app).
+Day One is a personal journaling app that is available across the entire iOS ecosystem (including iPads and a Mac app) and Android.
 This app is much more free-form than structured apps like Friday or the Five Minute Journal; it's a bit more like an open-ended digital diary.

 There's quite a few useful features you may like in Day One: